Acer rubrum: Ecology

 A. rubrum is one of the first plants to flower in spring.
 A crop of seeds is generally produced every year with a bumper crop often occurring every second year.
 A single tree between 5 and 20 cm in diameter can produce between 12,000 and 91,000 seeds in a season.
 A tree 30 cm in diameter was shown to produce nearly a million seeds.
 Red maple produces one of the smallest seeds of any of the maples.
-Fertilization has also been shown to significantly increase the seed yield for up to two years after application.

-The seeds are epigeal and tend to germinate in early summer soon after they are released, assuming a small amount of light, moisture, and sufficient temperatures are present.
+The seeds are epigeal and tend to germinate in early summer shortly after they are released, assuming a small amount of light, moisture, and sufficient temperatures are present.
 If the seeds are densely shaded, then germination commonly does not occur until the next spring.
-Most seedlings do not survive in closed forest canopy situations.
-However, one- to four-year-old seedlings are common under dense canopy.
-Though they eventually die if no light reaches them, they serve as a reservoir, waiting to fill any open area of the canopy above.

-Trees growing in a Zone 9 or 10 area such as Florida will usually die from cold damage if transferred up north, for instance to Canada, Maine, Vermont, New Hampshire and New York, even if the southern trees were planted with northern red maples.
-Due to their wide range, genetically the trees have adapted to the climatic differences.